Genetic causes of type 2 diabetes: Polygenic

 Another example of faulty gene regulation that influence the susceptibility is the SNPs in promoter regions of the genes.
 Gene like APOM and APM1 increase the risk of type 2 diabetes when there are SNPs in their proximal promoter regions.
 Promoters are sequences of DNA that allows proteins such as transcription factors to bind for gene expression, and when the sequences are modified, the proteins no longer bind as effectively, resulting in depressed level of gene expression.
 APOM is partly responsible for producing pre beta-high-density lipoprotein and cholesterol, and APM1 is responsible for regulating glucose level in blood and fatty acid.
 Decreasing the level these gene products reduce the body's ability to handle glucose, which leads to the increased risk of diabetes.

 Since 2019 large sequencing studies have started to identify rare coding variants associated with type 2 diabetes risk, including variants in PAM and SLC30A8.
 Population-based sequencing studies have since identified numerous other genes harbouring rare large-effect variants for type 2 diabetes, including the known MODY gene GCK (over 14-fold increased odds) and the gene GIGYF1 (4-6 fold increased odds).

-It is important to note that those discovered genes do not determine susceptibility to diabetes for all people or cases.
+Those discovered genes do not determine susceptibility to diabetes for all people or cases.
 As the risk of diabetes is combination of the gene regulations and the interplay between those gene products, certain genes may not pose a threat to increase the susceptibility.
 TCF7L2 is one of the well-studied genes for diabetes susceptibility in most populations.
 However, SNPs in TCF7L2 that would normally increase the risk of diabetes does not affect the susceptibility for Pima Indians.
 However, this gene is associated with regulating the BMI for Pima Indian population.

 Various hereditary conditions may feature diabetes, for example myotonic dystrophy and Friedreich's ataxia.
 Wolfram's syndrome is an autosomal recessive neurodegenerative disorder that first becomes evident in childhood.
 It consists of diabetes insipidus, diabetes mellitus, optic atrophy, and deafness, hence the acronym DIDMOAD.

 While obesity is an independent risk factor for type 2 diabetes that may be linked to lifestyle, obesity is also a trait that may be strongly inherited.
 Other research also shows that type 2 diabetes can cause obesity as an effect of the changes in metabolism and other deranged cell behavior attendant on insulin resistance.